top of page

 Our group focuses on the growth and processing of thin-film electronic and quantum materials.
 We work at the intersection of materials science, engineering, and physics.
 We are part of a vibrant quantum science and engineering environment at Caltech.

-Our group is committed to promoting diversity, equity, and inclusion in our division, at Caltech, and in the research community.
+Our group is committed to advancing the success of all members of our division, Caltech, and research communities.

 News